It Takes Two (video game): Plot

 Cody (Joseph Balderrama) and May (Annabelle Dowler), a married couple, are planning on getting a divorce.
-After telling their daughter Rose (Clare Corbett) the news, she takes her hand-made dolls, which look like her parents, into the family shed and tries to repair their relationship by play-acting.
+After they tell their daughter Rose (Clare Corbett) the news, she takes her hand-made dolls, which look like her parents, into the family shed and tries to repair their relationship by play-acting.
 The parents find themselves trapped inside the dolls' bodies as a consequence of Rose's tears landing on the dolls.
 Dr. Hakim, who has assumed the anthropomorphic form of his relationship therapy book, tells May and Cody that he has been given the job of trying to fix their relationship as they try to reach Rose.

 At first, Cody and May are more focused on trying to reach Rose, who they hope knows of a way to return them to their human bodies.
 However, Hakim continually interferes with their progress, often putting obstacles and tests in their way to force them to collaborate to progress.
 They also come across anthropomorphic versions of their old possessions, who criticize Cody and May for their mistreatment and negligence of both their possessions and Rose.
 As they travel all around their property, Cody and May are reminded of the positive memories they had together, as well as what originally drew them together to become a couple, and learn to work together and collaborate to move forward in their journey.

 In a final series of obstacles, Hakim encourages Cody and May to rediscover their passions and support each other.
 This first takes them on an adventure through Cody's overgrown, abandoned garden and greenhouse, which May helps him to restore.
 They then work together to help May rediscover her passion for music and singing.

 Meanwhile, Rose continues to do her best to mend the relationship between her parents, but both Cody and May's real bodies have fallen unconscious and will not respond to her.
 Thinking her parents are ignoring her, Rose comes to believe that she is the reason their marriage is falling apart and decides to run away in hopes that will make them stay together.

 After a long journey, Cody and May finally complete Hakim's final test, gathering an orchestra and audience for May to perform in front of.
 As May sings, the relationship between her and Cody is at last fully healed, and they kiss, which reverses the trance they are in.
 They reawaken in their real bodies and are shocked to learn that Rose has already run away.
 Fortunately, they are able to find her at a nearby bus stop and assure her that she is not the cause of their arguments and that they will always love her no matter what happens.
-The trio then returns home with a new perspective on their relationship.
+The trio then return home with a new perspective on their relationship.